AWS Encryption SDK implementation for Python

 Master key providers are resources that provide master keys.

-An example of a master key provider is AWS KMS
+An example of a master key provider is AWS KMS_.

-To encrypt data in this client, a MasterKeyProvider
+To encrypt data in this client, a MasterKeyProvider object must contain at least one MasterKey object.

-objects can also contain other MasterKeyProvider
+MasterKeyProvider objects can also contain other MasterKeyProvider objects.

 Master keys generate, encrypt, and decrypt data keys.

-An example of a master key is a KMS customer master key (CMK)
+An example of a master key is a KMS customer master key (CMK)_.

 Data keys are the encryption keys that are used to encrypt your data.
 If your algorithm suite uses a key derivation function, the data key is used to generate the key that directly encrypts the data.